Rohan89283/Rohanshortlynk/README.md

 - Ensure bot is not stopped in BotFather

 ### Automation fails at specific step
-- Check screenshots sent by bot
+- Check screenshots sent by bot (button will be highlighted in red)
-- Review logs for specific error messages
+- Review Railway logs - they show which selectors were tried
+- Look for "LISTING BUTTONS" sections in logs to see what was available
 - Verify Instagram cookies are valid and not expired
+- Logs show exact selector and click method that worked/failed

+### Button not found errors
+- Bot automatically lists all buttons on page
+- Check logs for "Found X elements matching 'keyword'"
+- Button might be in iframe (bot checks automatically)
+- Screenshots show page state when button search happened

 ### Chrome crashes
 - This is handled by the Dockerfile with proper dependencies